 I am interested in questions of energy and climate governance, especially in the context of energy system transitions and efforts at deep decarbonization.
-I approach these questions at the intersection of energy policy and planning and critical social science.
-My M.S. research focuses on understanding the development of the Renewable Portfolio Standard (RPS) as a policy instrument within the broader context of U.S. energy law and regulation.
+I approach these questions at the intersection of energy policy and critical social science.
+My M.S. research focuses on understanding the development of the Renewable Portfolio Standard as a policy instrument within the broader context of U.S. energy law and regulation.
 My Ph.D. work examines coal-led industrialization in post-Opening Up and Reform China to understand the pressing present-day issue of coal generation overcapacity.
 Not only do building too many coal power plants severely constrain our future emissions pathways, but has also had severe labor, social, and health consequences, especially for already-marginalized groups in China.

 I have also been exploring audio as a form of art and a medium of knowledge production and public outreach.
 I recently co-produced an audio project, Homeward Bound, about how people’s relationship to home and access to shelter have changed during COVID-19 in Boulder, CO.